- Advocated for the federal anti-FGM ban that was ultimately signed into law by then-President Trump.

 In the Battle to End Child Marriage, AHA Foundation Won’t Accept Compromise

 We accomplished a huge victory when New York became the sixth state to ban child marriage with no exceptions in August this year.
 This was one of AHA Foundation’s highest priorities in 2021 and has been in the works for many years.
 This law will protect thousands of children from being entered into child marriage.
-Tirelessly working with Unchained at Last and other members of the national coalition against child marriage, we held countless advocacy days to convince legislators to ban this dangerous practice immediately.
+Tirelessly working with Unchained at Last and other members of the National Coalition to End Child Marriage, we held countless advocacy days to convince legislators to ban this dangerous practice immediately.

 From left: Brooklyn Hill (AHA), Max Robins (Students Against Child Marriage), RI Sen. John Burke (sponsor of the bill in Senate), RI Gov. Daniel McKee, RI Rep. Julie Casimiro, Fraidy Reiss (Unchained At Last), Michele Hanash (Unchained At Last), Alex Boyer Coffey (Unchained At Last).